 Obvious?
 Yes, but modern people don’t always count this way.
 Using zero based counting as an interpretive grid of time references in the Bible is a source of major errors.
 (3,427 words)

 The calendar day is the basic unit of time in the Bible.
 This unit breaks down into finer units of time, watches and hours, and those sub-day units of time become important in Passion Week.

 Days are also combined to form larger units of time, called calendar time.
-Calendar time includes weeks, months, years, Sabbath and Jubilee year groups, as well as 10 fold jubilees and millennia.
+Calendar time includes weeks, months, years, Sabbath and Jubilee year groups, as well as 10 fold jubilees and millenniums.

 To accurately measure time, in all of its various aspects requires a precise definition of the base unit for all time, the calendar day.

 Bible months are a predictable 30 days each.
 No exceptions.
 There is no attempt to make the month synchronous with the movements of the earth’s moon.
 It also makes time counted with months quite precise.
 This article explains how we know this.
 (2,766 words)

 The purpose of this article is to show that Biblical Years are either 360 days or 390 days, 12 or 13 months.
 The long years fall on the Sabbath and Jubilee years within a 50 year cycle.
 Read on to understand why.
 (2,160 words)

 When Joseph interprets the cup bearer and baker’s dreams he reveals an important clue: Each time God speaks a number that number is a reference to time.
 Since the Bible is God’s word to us, all counts within the pages of the Bible are references to time.
-(1,132 words)
+This article explains.
+(1,173 words)

 "Day" and "Time" are two words that have well defined, but multiple meanings.
 Knowing those meanings unlocks numerous Bible passages.

 Generally speaking the word "day" means a 24 hour day when applied to a person, year when applied to nations and a millennium when applied to God.